 For occasional newsletters by email with information about exhibitions, publications, unique subscriber offers and new releases, please sign up here.

 Rachael Talibart is a professional photographer with a particular interest in the sea and the coast it carves.
 Her critically acclaimed photographs have been featured in the press all over the world.
 Rachael is represented by galleries in Europe and the USA, her work is frequently exhibited and her limited edition prints are collected internationally.
-She is the author of three monographs, including Sirens and, most recently, Tides and Tempests, and she writes for photography magazines.
+She is the author of four monographs and writes for photography magazines..

 Rachael grew up on the south coast of England.
 Her first career was as a solicitor in the City of London.
 During the City years, Rachael’s friends and colleagues were used to seeing her return from trips with bags full of exposed film; the developing sometimes cost more than the trip!
 In 2008, she converted to digital and she says that is when the obsession really set in.
 In 2000, Rachael left her City career and, after obtaining two more degrees, she now works full-time on her photography.